-- 1. Employee must receive approval from the City Manager or the City Manager's designee; - 2.
-Employee will make every effort to solicit bids unless circumstances prevent employee from doing so; and - 3.
-The employee must provide a written statement explaining the emergency following the incident to provide necessary documentation in Accounts Payable.
-This statement must be signed by the City Manager or the City Manager's designee.
+- Employee must receive approval from the City Manager or his designee. - Employee will make every effort to solicit bids unless circumstances prevent employee from doing so. - A written statement concerning the emergency must be provided following the incident to provide necessary documentation in Accounts Payable and must include the City Managers signature or his designees.